nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 package `seedu.api`.

 This component:
-* Focuses on communicating with an external Api by using HTTP requests.
+* Focuses on communicating with an external API by using HTTP requests.
 * JSON response will be stored in the local JSON file as long as the response is `200 OK` and not empty.
-* Only reads from the secret.txt file once and stores the API as a variable (will only read from the file if requested again).
+* Only reads from the `secret.txt` file once and stores the API as a variable (will only read from the file if requested again).

 The API component is also able to:
-- Loads in key from a local file storage (in txt format).
+- Loads in key from a local file storage (in .txt format).
 - Authenticate user API key.
-If no user key inputted, default key will be loaded.
+If there is no user key input in the program, default key will be loaded.
 - Get API authentication status.

 The following sequence diagram shows how the API key is loaded.